Laser-induced topological phases in monolayer amorphous carbon: Spatially resolved localizer gap and topological invariant

 Next, we consider driven monolayer amorphous carbon.
 Figures~\ref{Fig:SM2}(e,f) illustrate the localizer gap and Chern number computed at $E=0$.
 Both the localizer gap and the Chern number exhibit a very similar behavior to crystalline graphene, always carrying a stable Chern number, signifying the topological nature of driven monolayer amorphous carbon.
+This result is also not dependent on the amount of non-hexagons in the amorphous lattice.
 However, for $E=\pi$ in Figs.~\ref{Fig:SM2}(g,h), the localizer gap $\sigma_{\rm N}$ shows multiple closings ($\sigma_{\rm N}=0$) inside the bulk of the system.
 This behavior of $\sigma_{\rm N}$, is mimicked in the Chern number $C_{x,y,E=\pi}$ which switches between multiple non-zero values inside the system.
-As a consequence, the spatially averaged $C_\pi$ gets a finite variance as shown in Fig.~\ref{Fig:PhaseDiagramAmorphousGraphene}(d) in the main text.
-Also, the spatially varying behavior of the $C_{x,y,E=\pi}$ is also responsible for the delocalization of its associated edge state as seen in the LDOS plot in Fig.~\ref{Fig:Polycrystalline}(f).
+As a consequence, the spatially averaged $C_\pi$ gets a finite variance as shown in Fig.~3(d) in the main text.
+Also, the spatially varying behavior of the $C_{x,y,E=\pi}$ is also responsible for the delocalization of its associated edge state as seen in the LDOS plot in Fig.~2(f).
 We note that the computation of the topological invariant in the $E=\pi$ gap may be affected by finite-size effects, and in the thermodynamic limit, it may be possible to recover a stable topological phase.